P2P lenders’ wind-down plans are in the FCA cross hairs: what should firms be mindful of?

 A CVA is a legally binding agreement with the company's creditors.
 It allows for the company to carry on trading and for the company directors to remain in control in consideration of agreeing to the repayment over time of an agreed proportion of the debts.

 A Company Voluntary Arrangement (CVA) is a form of company insolvency.
 It is a process which formalises a deal negotiated with a company’s creditors into a legally enforceable agreement.
-It must be approved by a majority of creditors greater than 75% of those voting on the deal.
+It must be approved by a majority of creditors (75% or more of those voting on the deal).

 Once a CVA has been approved, it becomes legally binding on all creditors, including the minority who may have voted against it as well as those who did not vote one way or the other.
 The deal with the creditors will typically involve repayment of an agreed percentage of their debts over a fixed period of time, often through monthly or quarterly contributions to the Supervisor appointed by the creditors to oversee the CVA.
 Alternatively the company may look to sell some or all of its assets and use the proceeds to repay the creditors.
 Whatever type of agreement is put in place through the CVA, all parties including the company are legally bound by its terms.